cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 the process with connect to closest relay using hash(timestamp + ipfs address) to relay distance, when time stamp switch, so that other peers can find it using time consensus. c/d process is not chain specific, it is all on the ipfs layer. response to AMTgraphRelaySync（ relay, peer, `fileAMTroot`, selector(range of the trie)) If the `fileAMTroot` exists, then return the block.

+## E. process manager
+ * onGenesisMsg creation, default each chain is "auto-relay", means genesis miner will check tau chain and add  tau relay into own chain.  auto-relay is a local config for the chain creator. any other peer can add relay info on community chain
+ * onHamtGraphsyncMsg Response HAMT with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
+One instatnce per connection to prevent ddos.
+ * on HMTGraphSyncMsg D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
+One instatnce per connection to prevent ddos.  改到以chain 为服务单位
+ * onMyDownloadQue.has iten, launch File Downloader. (download files and logging download data)

+* Process manager, main(); according to resource config, decide how many each of above 4 process instance existing and manager DDOS. * Infinite for loop B. Collect votings from chain peers to discover the chainid's safety state root. (single thread func).

 ## App UI 界面
 leading function